When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Goals and Study Design

-Finally, we study the correlation between subjective measures of trust and perceived usefulness of the machine learning model and \participant agreement with the model.
-In summary, our research questions are: \begin{itemize} \item Does showing predictive uncertainty affect how closely people follow the model predictions? \item Does this effect depend on the type of uncertainty--either the shape or the variance of the distribution? \item Does \participant expertise, either related to the domain or to machine learning in general, affect how closely people follow the model prediction? \item Do self-reported measures of trust and perceived usefulness correlate with how closely people follow the model prediction? \end{itemize}
+Finally, we study the correlation between subjective measures of trust and perceived usefulness of the ML model and \participant agreement with the model.
+In summary, our main research questions are: \begin{itemize} \item Does showing predictive uncertainty affect how closely people follow model predictions? \item Does the effect of showing predictive uncertainty depend on the type of uncertainty -- either the shape or the variance of the distribution? \item Do \participant with more expertise, either in the domain or in ML, more closely follow model predictions? \end{itemize}

-\subsection{Study design}
+\subsection{Study Design}